mikedidomizio/template-typescript-prettier-eslint/README.md

-# Quick template with Typescript/Prettier/ESLint/Jest
+# Quick template with Typescript/Prettier/ESLint/Vitest

 This is a template to be used for a quick Javascript setup that includes

 - Typescript
 - Prettier/ESLint
-- Jest
+- Vitest
 - GitHub actions
 - Proper build output with typedefs